 The cruelty doesn’t stop there.
 Much like the dogs suffering in puppy mills, racing greyhounds spend their days living in deplorable conditions where they’re kept in enclosures for the majority of the day.
 A lack of veterinary care is also common, leaving them susceptible to illness and disease.
 Greyhounds can live into their teens but are retired much earlier than that, due to wear and tear on their bodies.
 And while some may be given to rescue groups, most are either sold back into the breeding cycle or euthanized.

-In the United States, laws banning greyhound racing are slowly helping to put this horrific industry out of business, with Texas and Arizona being two states recently having passed such laws.
+In the United States, laws banning greyhound racing are slowly helping to put this horrific industry out of business.
 The “sport” of commercial dog racing is currently illegal in 40 states, and hopefully, the trend will continue until all tracks are closed.

 2. Horse Racing